-Sarah Warden – Creative Catalyst for Dursley Library
+Fiona Campbell – Creative Catalyst for Dursley Library

 Nix Barnaville - Creative Catalyst for Coleford Library

-“change making is a slow process, the seed is planted but it takes a while to grow … you need to work at the pace of the environment you are working in and look at things from different perspectives”.
+“Change making is a slow process, the seed is planted but it takes a while to grow … you need to work at the pace of the environment you are working in and look at things from different perspectives”.

 Debbie Christie - Creative Catalyst for Matson Library

 "I feel that community engagement role is key to any successful project within our library and community.
 Matson has for many years held a negative stigma to people who don’t live within the community.
 This impression feels unjust because Matson is a close knit community and a pleasure to work within however changing perceptions are difficult....The library needs to be customer led and we need to learn to constantly engage and listen.
 My role is to help change people's perceptions of a “Hush Hush” environment and reinvent our environment as fun and as a safe haven".